pelithne/client-credentials-flow-with-APIM/README.md

 You will import an OpenAPI (formerly Swagger) Specification backend API in JSON format into APIM.
 The backend API is hosted at https://conferenceapi.azurewebsites.net?format=json.

-Start by going to you APIM instance.
+Go to your APIM instance.
 In the left navigation of your API Management instance, select APIs from the API Management section.

 Select the OpenAPI tile, and then select "Full" on the top left of the pop up screen (instead of basic, which is the default start screen).